SebasChips/API_flutter_riverpod/README.md

 A Flutter application that connects to the Rick & Morty API using Riverpod for state management.

-## 📋 Features

-- Fetch and display characters from the Rick & Morty API
-- Efficient state management with Riverpod
-- Responsive design for multiple platforms
-- Docker support for containerized deployment
-- Clean architecture implementation

 ## � Requirements

 ### For Local Development
 - Flutter SDK (latest stable version)
 - Dart SDK
-- Chrome browser (for web testing)

 ### For Docker Deployment
 - Docker Engine